Bibbiano: Culture

-The production of cow's milk cheese in the lands where Parmigiano-Reggiano is produced dates back to at least the 12th century.
+The production of cow's milk cheese in the lands where Parmesan cheese is produced dates back to at least the 12th century.
 It is said that the monks of the Benedictine monastery of Corniano are the ones who discovered the recipe.
 This discovery marked an epochal change in the rural production of the region, which was until then limited to sheep's cheese.

-For centuries, the dispute over where parmesan cheese was born has fascinated historians and cheese producers.
-However, most historians agree that the cradle of the renaissance of Parmigiano-Reggiano since 1700 is Bibbiano.
+For centuries, the dispute over where Parmesan cheese was born has fascinated historians and cheese producers.
+However, most historians agree that the cradle of the renaissance of Parmesan since 1700 is Bibbiano.
 The main reasons are quality forage, stable pastureland, availability of water, and the skill of Bibbiano cheesemakers.